Free Lunch for Gait Recognition: A Novel Relation Descriptor: Our Approach

-A common practice \cite{GLN,GaitGL,opengait,dou2023gaitgci,dou2022metagait} uses a combination of triplet loss \cite{triplet} and cross-entropy loss \cite{zhang2018crossentro} to get a more discriminative $\Omega$.
-A BNNeck \cite{bnneck} with a weights matrix $W_c\in\mathbb{R}^{d \times C}$ would be introduced during the training stage for the classification task.
+A common practice \cite{GLN,GaitGL,opengait,dou2023gaitgci,dou2022metagait} uses a combination of triplet loss \cite{triplet} and cross-entropy (CE) loss \cite{zhang2018crossentro} to get a discriminative $\Omega$.
+A BNNeck classifier \cite{bnneck} $f:\mathbb{R}^{d} \rightarrow {\mathbb{R}^{C}}$ with a weights matrix $W_f\in\mathbb{R}^{d \times C}$ is introduced during the training stage for the classification task.
 In our work, we adopt a cosine similarity classifier \cite{cossimclass} in BNNeck.
-The $r_i\in\mathbb{R}^C$ indicates the normalized dot product results of $z_i$ with all identities' gait prototypes, where the larger $r_i^j$ is, the more similar $z_i$ and $W_c^j$ are.
+The $r_i=f(z_i)$ indicates the normalized dot product results of $z_i$ with $W_f$, called logits.
+In this context, the logits can be seen as the descriptor of relationships, where the larger $r_i^j$ is, the more similar $z_i$ and $W_f^j$ are.

-Unlike prior works, we advocate to use $r_i$ for the final individual identification, thereby we keep the classifier in the test phase, as in \cref{fig:pipeline}.
-To address the mentioned challenges brought RD, we further adopt our Farthest Anchored-gait Selection algorithm and Orthogonal Regulation Loss for dimension expansion and dimension shrinking, respectively.
-Finally, with the help of the well-trained classifier and our proposed methods, relation descriptors $r_i$ that achieve \textbf{higher performance} can be obtained nearly \textbf{without extra costs}, and their dimensions are \textbf{the same or less} than that of $z_i$.
+Unlike prior works, we advocate the use $r_i$ for the final individual identification, thereby we keep the classifier in the test phase, as in \Cref{fig:pipeline}.
+To address the mentioned challenges brought by RD, we further adopt Farthest gait-Anchor Selection (FAS) algorithm to select the most discriminative set of GAs and Orthogonal Regularization Loss (ORL) for GAs overfitting problem.
+Finally, with the help of the well-trained $W_f$ and our proposed methods, relation descriptors $r_i$ that achieve \textbf{higher performance} can be obtained \textbf{nearly without extra costs}, and their dimensions are \textbf{the same or even less} than that of $z_i$.